Forty-four useful tools to use off-grid for power-out scenarios, emergencies, or SHTF.

 In researching this article for my survival preparedness plan, I came across some interesting tools.
 Some items are obvious, and some aren’t.
-I hope this list is helpful as you plan your emergency preparedness.
+I hope this information helps you find no-power tools to get the job done.

 Use a Hand mill to process hard and soft grains like wheat, corn, and barley.

-- With special attachments, you can also grind nuts into nut butter.
+With special attachments, you can grind nuts into nut butter and dry beans into flour.

-- Some hand-cranked models can be converted between hand and electrical power.
+Some hand-cranked mills can be converted between hand and electrical power.

 How To Use A French Press In 7 Steps